Royal Commission into the Robodebt Scheme

-The Royal Commission into the Robodebt Scheme is a royal commission established on 18 August 2022 by the Australian Government pursuant to the Royal Commissions Act 1902.
+The Royal Commission into the Robodebt Scheme was a royal commission established on 18 August 2022 by the Australian Government pursuant to the Royal Commissions Act 1902.
 The Royal Commissioner, Catherine Holmes, released her report on 7 July 2023.

 Background

-In June 2020, the Greens and Labor called for a Royal Commission into Robodebt, to 'determine those responsible for the scheme, and its impact on Australians'.
+In June 2020, the Greens and Labor called for a royal commission into Robodebt, to 'determine those responsible for the scheme, and its impact on Australians'.
 These calls have been reiterated by university academics, and by the Australian Council of Social Service (ACOSS), which stated that "although some restitution has been delivered to victims of Robodebt, they have not received justice".

-In May 2022, the final report from the second Senate inquiry into the Robodebt scheme recommended a Royal Commission, "to completely understand how the failures of the Income Compliance Program came to pass, and why they were allowed to continue for so long despite the dire impacts on people issued with debts".
+In May 2022, the final report from the second Senate inquiry into the Robodebt scheme recommended a royal commission, "to completely understand how the failures of the Income Compliance Program came to pass, and why they were allowed to continue for so long despite the dire impacts on people issued with debts".

-In June 2020 Labor had stated that only a Royal Commission would be able to obtain the truth about Robodebt.
-Labor subsequently budgeted in its election costings for the 2022 election for a Royal Commission into the Robodebt scheme.
+In June 2020 Labor had stated that only a royal commission would be able to obtain the truth about Robodebt.
+Labor subsequently budgeted in its election costings for the 2022 election for a royal commission into the Robodebt scheme.
 ACOSS chief executive Cassandra Goldie welcomed this saying "The Robodebt affair was not just a maladministration scandal, it was a human tragedy that resulted in people taking their lives".

-Following Labor's election win, Prime Minister Anthony Albanese announced the Royal Commission into the Robodebt Scheme, with Letters Patent issued by Governor-General David Hurley on 25 August 2022.
-The Letters Patent appointed former Queensland Supreme Court Justice Catherine Holmes as Royal Commissioner.
+Following Labor's election win, Prime Minister Anthony Albanese announced the Royal Commission into the Robodebt Scheme, with letters patent issued by Governor-General David Hurley on 25 August 2022.
+The letters patent appointed former Queensland Supreme Court Justice Catherine Holmes as Royal Commissioner.

 Terms of reference

-The terms of reference outlined in the Letters Patent require the commissioner to examine:
+The terms of reference outlined in the letters patent require the commissioner to examine: